pusher/docs/docs/channels/library_auth_reference/rest-api.md

 Triggers an event on one or more channels.

 The event data should not be larger than 10KB.
-If you attempt to POST an event with a larger data parameter you will receive a 413 error code.
-If you have a use case which requires a larger messages size please [get in touch](https://support.pusher.com/hc/en-us/requests/new).
+If you attempt to POST an event with a larger data parameter, you will receive a 413 error code.
+If you have a use case which requires a larger messages size, please [get in touch](https://support.pusher.com/hc/en-us/requests/new).

-> **Note:** a previous version of this resource is now considered deprecated but is detailed [here](/docs/channels/library_auth_reference/rest-api-deprecated).
+> **NOTE:** A previous version of this resource is now considered deprecated but is detailed in the [Depricated](/docs/channels/library_auth_reference/rest-api-deprecated) section.

-> **Note:** For POST requests we recommend including parameters in the JSON body.
-If using the query string, arrays should be sent as `channels[]=channel1&amp;channels[]=channel2;` this is more verbose than the JSON representation.
+> **NOTE:** For POST requests, we recommend including parameters in the JSON body.
+If using the query string, send arrays as `channels[]=channel1&amp;channels[]=channel2;`.
+This is more verbose than the JSON representation.

 ##### Request